Song: A Life Of Regrets-Chester See

 It’s when I look at the computer screen and see her there with watery blue eyes I realize it had to be true.
 I just won’t believe it unless she says it herself.
 Glueing my eyes to hers, she doesn’t move away from my longing gaze and just looking at her beautiful face, it hits me; what we had is gone, we can’t be fixed and the peace I was hoping to find is replaced with sorrow and loss.
 It hurts to know she’s moved on and is having a baby with someone else, it hurts so fucking much.

 “I’m sorry Day.”
 She cries and she may be sorry but for what?
 For walking away or for ripping out my heart and stomping it to the ground?
 Is she sorry for moving on so quickly and living the life we talked about?
 She may be sorry for all of it but I’m sorry for ever loving the girl, wait, that’s not true.
 I put on my mask, the one I’ve been carrying around for months now and hold it together long enough to tell her congrats, then I turn around and leave the room.
 I don’t know what I’m doing or where I’m going, maybe I’ll go ask Commander Russell if I can join the team going out on a mission.
 Yeah, that’s what I’ll do, it’s supposed to be a difficult one, so if I don’t come back, that would be okay.

-I find him in the galley, talking to some other people.
-My heavy booted feet make noise as I move towards the table and that’s when he turns around.
-“SPFC Reed, what can I do for you?”
+I find him in the galley, talking to other officers My heavy booted feet make noise as I move towards the table and that’s when he turns around.
+Standing at attention I salute my commanding officer.
+“Reed, what can I do for you?”
 Commander Russell isn’t always so formal when addressing us so he must sense something is up and wants to cut out the bullshit and get straight to the point.

 “Sir, can we talk for a moment?”
 He nods his head and turns to back to the other guys and says,